Villanova-AI/villanova_developers/docs/villanova09/tutorials/getting-started/gke-install.md

 7. In the left menu, select `default-pool` → `Nodes`

-8. Select "e2-standard-2" as the `Machine Type` if you are setting up a basic test cluster for a single Entando Application.
-Additional CPU and memory may be required for a shared cluster containing multiple Entando Applications or to improve performance.
+8. Select "e2-standard-2" as the `Machine Type` if you are setting up a basic test cluster for a single Villanova Application.
+Additional CPU and memory may be required for a shared cluster containing multiple Villanova Applications or to improve performance.
 Refer to [Appendix A](#appendix-configuring-clustered-storage) for details on clustered storage.

 9. Click `Create`.
 It may take a few minutes for the cluster to initialize.